Best CFD & Forex Brokers in Singapore 2026

 1. IC Markets — Best Overall for Singapore Traders

 IC Markets holds an ASIC licence and is widely accessible to Singapore traders via its global entity.
 EUR/USD raw spreads from 0.0 pips with $3.50 commission per side.
 Server co-location in Equinix NY4 and LD4 ensures low latency for Asian-session traders. cTrader, MT4, and MT5 all supported.
 Minimum deposit: $200.
-IC Markets is the preferred broker for Singapore-based algo traders and scalpers seeking institutional-grade execution.
+IC Markets is the preferred broker for Singapore-based algo traders and scalpers seeking professional execution.

 2. Fusion Markets — Lowest Cost for USD/SGD Pairs